+American Model United Nations International Court of Justice

-IN THE INTERNATIONAL COURT OF JUSTICE
+1 IN THE INTERNATIONAL COURT OF JUSTICE

+2 REPUBLIC OF FINLAND,

+3 APPLICANT

+4 V.

-REPUBLIC OF FINLAND, APPLICANT V. KINGDOM OF DENMARK, RESPONDENT
+5 KINGDOM OF DENMARK,

+6 RESPONDENT

-MEMORIAL OF THE REPUBLIC OF FINLAND
+7 MEMORIAL OF THE REPUBLIC OF FINLAND

-COMES NOW the Republic of Finland and for their Memorial to the Court states the following:
+8 COMES NOW the Republic of Finland and for their Memorial to

+9 ing:

-STATEMENT OF LAW
+10 STATEMENT OF LAW:

-- 1. Under the 1858 Copenhagen Treaty on the Redemption of Sound Dues, ships of all nationalities are granted free passage through the Great Belt and are to be unhindered in their travel through the Great Belt.
-This treaty was established due to Denmark's requirement that all ships that passed through the Great Belt were to pay a duty on the value of the cargo to the King of Denmark. - 2.
+- Under the 1858 Copenhagen Treaty on the Redemption of Sound Dues, ships of all nationalities are granted free passage through the Great Belt and are to be unhindered in their travel through the Great Belt.
+This treaty was established due to Denmark's requirement that all ships that passed through the Great Belt were to pay a duty on the value of the cargo to the King of Denmark.1 - 15 2.
 In 1949, this Court ruled on the case United Kingdom of Great Britain and Northern Ireland v.
 People's Republic of Albania, or as it is more commonly known Corfu Channel.
 This case is the first case that this Court has ruled on in terms of the right of passage.
 As the Court wrote, "Having regard to these various considerations, the Court has arrived at the conclusion that the North Corfu Channel should be considered as belonging to the class of international highways through which passage cannot be prohibited by a coastal State in time of peace."
-Based on this ruling, Denmark cannot inhibit upon the passage of warships or any other types of vessels through an international waterway during a time of peace. - 3.
+Based on this ruling, Denmark cannot inhibit upon the passage of warships or any other types of vessels through an international waterway during a time of peace.2 - 3.
 Both the Republic of Finland and the Kingdom of Denmark ratified the 1958 Convention on the Territorial Sea and the Contiguous Zone.
-Article 16 §4 states "There shall be no suspension of the innocent passage of foreign ships through straits which are used for international navigation between one part of the high seas and another part of the high seas or the territorial sea of a foreign State."
-The Kingdom of Denmark has an obligation under this Convention to allow for free passage of ships through the Great Belt without any hinderance.
+Article 16 4 states "There shall be no suspension of the innocent passage of foreign ships through straits which are used for international navigation between one part of the high seas and another part of the high seas or the territorial sea of a foreign State."
+The Kingdom of Denmark has an obligation under this Convention to allow for free passage of ships through the Great Belt without any hinderance.3

-STATEMENT OF FACT
+27 STATEMENT OF FACT:

 There are three straits that connect the Baltic and North Seas, and all are part of Danish territorial waters.
 These straits are the Sound, the Great Belt and the Little Belt.
 For Finland and other countries that rely on free passage through these straits, any sort of changes to the status of passage could have extraordinary effects.
 Despite only having coastline along the Baltic Sea, the Republic of Finland is a maritime nation.
 The economy of the Republic of Finland relies on access to the North Sea, and the Great Belt provides this access.
-The shipbuilding industry in Finland especially is dependent on this connection to the high seas.
-About 90 percent of Finnish